vlatrof/vlatrof/README.md

 ### Hi there 👋

-📱 I'm a beginner Android developer based in Saint Petersburg, Riussia.
+📱 I'm a beginner Android developer based in Saint Petersburg, Russia.
 Currently looking for job. ✨✨✨

 💬 I will be glad for any conversations!
 How you can contact me: